 Waking early, when the nightjars and owls are still calling, you will meet around the fire for a cup of coffee or tea.
 It will still be dark and just as the faintest blue and orange hues appear in the East; you will head out on a full morning safari drive.

 The good news is that almost every type of African animal calls Chitabe home.
 All the big cats like lion, cheetah and leopard are seen in the concession.
 Spotted hyenas and even honey badger and bat-eared fox sightings are a possibility.
-This concession is traditionally the best concession for wild dogs in the entire delta.
+This concession is traditionally the best concession for wild dogs in the entire Okavango Delta.
 It is also rich in general game, including Cape Buffalo; giraffe; lechwe; tsessebe; warthog; zebra; elephant and much more.

-The other good news is that you are on a small group photo safari.
+The other good news is that you are on a small group African photo safari.
 This means that not only do you have a professional wildlife photographer directing the guide in front, so as to be best positioned for light and animal behaviour, but you have an entire row in the safari truck to yourself.
 There is therefore lots of space to have your gear next to you and you can shoot out the left and the right.

 Returning to camp in the dark, you will enjoy a fire and delectable dinner before turning in.
 The good news is that you wake up the next day only to do it all over again, except with different sightings and photo opportunities.
 No 2 days in Africa are ever the same!

 After a last morning safari drive in Chitabe, there is no need to pack your cameras away.
 This is where this itinerary differs from all others in that we do not fly to a completely different part of the delta, wasting time and having to start from scratch.
-What we do however do, is we take a safari drive to the neighbouring concession, where we continue our delta exploration.
+What we do however do, is we take a safari drive to the neighbouring concession, where we continue our Okavango Delta exploration.
 So, keep your cameras out and ready as we transfer to our 2nd camp, Qorokwe.

 This private concession in even bigger than our last and situated in a high-density game area.
 Your tent is also bigger, complete with an outdoor shower!
 The camp overlooks a lagoon and is impressively 100% solar powered.
 Arriving before or after lunch, depending on what we see on the way, you will settle in to your new home and meeting at tea again, we will set out to explore our new concession.
 By now, we have ironed out your photographic creases and the photography goes up a gear!

 Qorokwe means ‘the place where the buffalo broke through the bush into the water’.
-As photographers it is our job, over the next few days, to find whatever it was that was chasing that buffalo, causing it to break through the bush!
+As photographers it is our job, over the next few days, to find whatever it was that was chasing that buffalo, causing it to break through the African bush!

 The afternoon safari drive will end back at the campfire.
 After dinner, you turn in with the excitement of being able to explore further afield the following day.